kylejones200/psis_4700_applied_ai/webslides/advanced_Prompt-Engineering-and-Alignment.md

 ## The Core Idea

-Prompt engineering guides models through structure.
+Prompt engineering guides models through structure
 Alignment ensures model values match human goals

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.